keeps/database-preservation.com/index.md

   block: feature-1
   media_alignment: Left
   headline: "<strong>Search records<br></strong>Browse and search database content"
-  content: Google-like search on the database content.<br>Drill down on specific tables
-    and do advanced search for specific fields to find exactly what you are looking for.
+  content: Google-like search on the entire database content.<br>Drill down on specific tables and filter for specific fields to find exactly what you are looking for.
   media:
     image: "/uploads/2019/11/29/desktopSearchAll.png"
     alt_text: Search records